 A high credit score doesn’t guarantee automatic approval

 This is because banks and financial institutions are not necessarily looking at the same credit score when they assess your credit application, as banks also have their own internal credit scoring methodology.
-However, your iMoney CreditScore generally gives you a very close indication of whether you will be approved for a credit application or not.

 A respectable credit score can help you achieve many things financially, but it is still only a guide.
 Banks have different ways to assess loan applications and the importance of your past financial history, whether good or bad, will vary.